 Higher/lower gear range: Road bikes tend to have higher gears overall, hence they are referred to as having a high gear range, while the lower top and bottom gears of a mountain bike mean that it has a lower gear range.

 Locking compound: Liquid used to 'lock' threads together.
 Loctite is the most common and comes in various grades according to the size of threads being joined and how permanent the attachment needs to be.
+Also known as threadlock.

 Low gear: Low gears on a bike come from the combination of a small chainring and large rear sprocket.
 That results in fewer turns of the rear wheel for each turn of the pedals, allowing low speeds for climbing hills.

 Lycra: General term for stretch fabrics used for cycling and other sports clothing.
 The name comes from the elastic fibre that’s woven in with another yarn such as nylon or polyester usually in a mix that’s about 18% Lycra and 82% nylon.
+While the term has become generic, Lycra is a DuPont trademark; other manufacturers refer to it as spandex and elastane.

 Quick release: A mechanism in the hub which allows the wheel to be easily removed and fitted without tools.
 A rod passes through a hollow axle and is tightened with a cam lever that clamps the drop-outs.

 Q-factor: The width of a pair of cranks, measured at the pedal eyes; the distance between the outer surfaces of the cranks at that point.
 Some riders, especially shorter people, find they are more comfortable with a smaller Q-factor.
+Also used to designate the distance between the outboard end of the pedal thread and the centre of the pedal mechanism.

 Seat post: The component that supports the saddle.
 Usually held into the frame by a clamp at the top of the seat tube, though some high-end frames have the seat post integrated into the frame as an extension of the seat tube.